Quick Start

 Next Steps

-Section titled “Next Steps”- Learn about Pogo’s core concepts
+Section titled “Next Steps”- Learn about core concepts changes and bookmarks

 - Set up your own Pogo server